Fitzsimons station: Station layout

+The station is located on the north side of Fitzsimons Parkway and is accessible from Sand Creek Park.
+The University of Colorado Anschutz is located across Fitzsimons Parkway and is accessible via shuttle bus.
+There is no parking at the station, and there are no other fixed route bus connections.
+A park-and-ride garage was proposed at the station in 2013, but was not built.

 Transit-oriented development

 Fitzsimons station is located to the north of the Fitzsimons Life Science District and Fitzsimons Innovation District, a 150 acre transit-oriented development that surrounds the Anschutz Medical Campus.
 The city of Aurora plans to build housing, hotels and office space on the land between the station and medical campus, including redevelopment of the Fitzsimons Golf Course.

-A park-and-ride garage was proposed at the station in 2013, but was not built with the station.